githwxi/ATS-Xanadu/srcgen2/xsyncpy/README.md

 [comment]: # HX-2025-05-18: Let's start syntax-copying!

-XSYNCPY makes a copy of many kinds of abstract syntax trees used in XATSOPT.
+XSYNCPY makes copies of many kinds of abstract syntax trees used in XATSOPT.
 In this way, various features of ATS3 that were not present for the development of XATSOPT in the first few years can be readily employed for its future development.
 If we had to